medcomdk/dk-medcom-hospitalnotification/docs/index.md

 ### Use Cases

-Use cases are used to describe the different scenarios this standard supports. <br> [Use cases in Danish](assets/documents/UseCases-DA.md) <br> [Use cases in English](assets/documents/UseCases-ENG.md)
+Use cases are used to describe the different scenarios this standard supports, by combining the content requirements with business regulations.
+The use cases should ensure a coherent implementation and use of the HospitalNotification and they are qualified in collaboration with EPR- and vendors catering to the municipalities.
+The use case descriptions are targeted IT system vendors and the people responsible for the implementation in regions and municipalities.

+[Use cases in Danish](assets/documents/UseCases-DA.md) <br> [Use cases in English](assets/documents/UseCases-ENG.md)